alexbosworth/run-lnd/README.md

 # Set the maximum amount of commit fees in a channel
 max-channel-fee-allocation=1.0

-# Set the max tiemout blocks of a payment
+# Set the max timeout blocks of a payment
 max-cltv-expiry=5000

 # Pending channel limit